SaaS vs. PaaS vs. IaaS: The Key Differences and Benefits For Your Business

 Now that you have an idea of the service level provided by each of the cloud service models, you can begin to determine which model is best for your business needs.
 Every business is unique.
 There are some very large companies that rely on SaaS services like ProfitWell Metrics because even the biggest companies can't do everything.
 In general though, the list below should give you an idea of what your business should be looking to for its technology stack.

 Small/Medium/Large businesses with limits on resources: SaaS

 SaaS is the most popular of the three models for a reason.
-It's easy for businesses to save money when they don't have to do the designing and developing of software themselves.
+It's easy for businesses to save money when they don't have to do the software development and design themselves.
 If there is a product that fits your requirements in the SaaS space, then it's a wise decision to use that product.
 The all-in-one nature of SaaS allows the software to get out of the way and let you focus on being productive with it.

 Medium/Large businesses with some resources: PaaS

 If you're a medium/large business with an IT department, then it becomes worth it to at least consider PaaS as an option.
 Do you require a customized solution that more easily integrates with your existing technology or workflow?
 As businesses grow, their needs become more precise.
 PaaS is a great middle ground between SaaS and IaaS to a customized solution, while still taking some burden of maintenance off the user.

 Relatively large businesses with serious IT capacity will be able to make effective use of IaaS.
 The near complete control that IaaS gives you will allow you to create a technology stack that is highly tailored to your business needs.
 Because so much of the process is in your control, it will also be easy to adapt the technology should your needs change.